 Armodafinil may also be used for purposes not listed in this medication guide.

 Stop taking armodafinil and call your doctor if you have a skin rash, no matter how mild.
-A medicine similar to armodafinil has caused severe skin reactions serious enough to require hospitalization.
-Other signs of a severe reaction include fever, swelling in your face or tongue, mouth sores, and a red or purple skin rash that spreads and causes blistering and peeling.
+Other signs of a severe reaction include fever, swelling in your face or tongue, mouth sores, trouble breathing, swelling in your legs, yellowing of your skin or eyes, and skin rash or blistering sores.

 You should not use this medicine if you are allergic to armodafinil or modafinil (Provigil).

 To make sure armodafinil is safe for you, tell your doctor if you have:

 liver or kidney disease;